andrewpfunk/serverless-tutorial/README.md

 - Click Commit changes
 - Open a new browser tab and go to: https://*username*.github.io

-At this point you may choose to experiment with adding and updating pages in your repo on GitHub.com.
-As you commit changes they should automatically be deployed to your live web site.
+At this point you may choose to experiment with adding and updating pages in the repo on GitHub.com.
+As you commit changes they will automatically be deployed to the live web site.

 ---

-Now let's turn that static web page into a dynamic web app using JavaScript
+Now let's turn that static web page into a dynamic web app using JavaScript.

 Reference: https://www.taniarascia.com/javascript-mvc-todo-app

-- In the repo you created, select index.html, click the pencil to Edit this file, and replace the original Hello World example with the following content
+- In the same repo, select index.html, click the pencil to Edit this file, and replace the original Hello World example with the following content
 ~~~
 <!DOCTYPE html>
 <html lang="en">